 Invasive hydrilla, an aquatic weed, has been confirmed for the first time in Robert S. Kerr Reservoir in far eastern Oklahoma, according to the Oklahoma Department of Wildlife Conservation.
-This aquatic nuisance species (ANS) was discovered by ODWC fisheries biologists during recent sampling efforts.
+This aquatic nuisance species (ANS) was confirmed by ODWC fisheries biologists after being reported by a citizen.

 Hydrilla is considered one of the worst aquatic weeds in the United States.